johannesnicolaus/johannesnicolaus.github.io/_pages/about.md

   <a href="{{ site.author.googlescholar }}" class="btn btn--large btn--inverse" target="_blank" rel="noopener noreferrer"><i class="ai ai-google-scholar" aria-hidden="true"></i> Google Scholar</a>
 </p>

 I have always been interested in science, especially biology, since I was little.
-This brought me to Osaka University, where I was able to do research on transcription regulation for my undergraduate and master's thesis.
-I have since moved to the Okinawa Institute of Science and Technology in Okinawa, Japan, where I work on the transcriptional regulation of the scrambled genome of *Oikopleura dioica*.
+This brought me to Osaka University, where I conducted research on transcription regulation during my undergraduate and master's studies.
+I have since moved to the Okinawa Institute of Science and Technology in Okinawa, Japan, where I work on the transcriptional regulation of the scrambled genome of _Oikopleura dioica_.

-My research combines genomics, single-cell transcriptomics and epigenomics to understand how gene regulation is conserved despite extreme genome rearrangement.
-I mostly use R, Python, bash and Nextflow, with a focus on reproducibility, and I build tools for the lab and the wider community — including a genome browser for *O. dioica* at [oikobrowser.jnicolaus.com](https://oikobrowser.jnicolaus.com).
+My research combines genomics, single-cell transcriptomics, and epigenomics to understand how gene regulation contributes to the conservation of morphology despite extreme genome rearrangement.
+I am also trying to build a pangenome for _O. dioica_.
+I mostly use R, Python, bash, and Nextflow, with a focus on reproducibility, and I build tools for the lab and the wider community — including a genome browser for _O. dioica_ at [oikobrowser.jnicolaus.com](https://oikobrowser.jnicolaus.com) (soon to be migrated to [oikobrowser.com](oikobrowser.com)).

-In my spare time, I take care of my carnivorous plants, 3D print, watch football, fish and scuba dive.
+In my spare time, I take care of my carnivorous plants, 3D print, watch football, fish, and scuba dive.

 ## Education